-Polyvinyl chloride, known as "PVC" or simply as "vinyl", is a common compound used in thousands of products.
-But for us and the planet, it's bad stuff.
-During manufacture it produces potent carcinogens and toxins including dioxins, chlorine residue, and heavy-metal pollutants.
-Over their lifespan, PVC products can off-gas and leak some of their dangerous additives.
-PVC is difficult to recycle; most of it ends up in landfills.
+When PVC is manufactured, it produces potent carcinogens and toxins including dioxins, chlorine residue, and heavy-metal pollutants.
+Over their lifespan, PVC products can off-gas and leak dangerous additives.
+PVC is also difficult to recycle; most of it ends up in landfills.
 When burned, it releases further dioxins and gases such as hydrogen chloride.

-MEC has worked hard to source and produce other materials for our drybags and PFDs.
-We've found these materials deliver the look, feel, and function of PVC without the risks to health and environment.
+We work hard to produce other materials for products such as drybags and PFDs, and we've developed materials that deliver the look, feel, and function of PVC without the risks to health and environment.